iopenattheclose/TennisVision/README.md

 court_keypoint_detector to detect all the keypoints and draw them

-using interpolate function to track the ball in frames that are missing the ball tracking functionality
+using interpolate function to track the ball in frames that are missing the ball tracking functionality to detect only players, select the players closest to court by using the keypoints